writethedocs/www/docs/conf/portland/2021/welcome-wagon.rst

 - Come prepared with questions for the booth staff about the company and the jobs they have available.
 - Some booths will not be staffed, but will have a video or text information about applying for jobs at the company.

 I’m having a technical issue.
 What can I try?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Make sure you’re using a browser supported by Hopin.
 List of supported browsers: https://hopin.zendesk.com/hc/en-gb/articles/360056078872-Browser-Compatibility-for-online-events-on-Hopin
 - Refresh the Hopin page.
-- Try a different browser (Only Chrome and Firefox are supported).
 - Log out of Google.
 Log in with a different Google account, if you have separate personal and company accounts.
 - Try using a Private browsing window.
 - Disable browser extensions.
 - Log into your company’s VPN.
 If you are already logged in, try logging out.
 - Try a different computer.
 Sometimes work computers can have video streaming restrictions.
 - Check that your router is not blocking video streaming.

 I’m unable to watch the main stage talks.
 I am getting a “This video is restricted” error.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~